-Female Genital Mutilation is a form of child abuse.
-It is the collective name given to a range of procedures involving the partial or total removal of the external female genitalia for non-medical reasons or other injury to the female genital organs.
+Female Genital Mutilation is a criminal offence and child abuse.
+It is a form of violence against women and girls and will be treated as such by the school.
+FGM is the collective name given to a range of procedures involving the partial or total removal of the external female genitalia or other injury to the female genital organs for non-medical reasons.
 It has no health benefits and harms girls and women in many ways.
 The practice, which is most commonly carried out without anaesthetic, can cause intense pain and distress with long-lasting harmful consequences, including difficulties in childbirth.